UV Protection Contact Lenses

 How To Choose UV Protection Lenses For Clear Vision And Outdoor Comfort

-UV protection contacts are made with UV-blocking materials that help limit ultraviolet rays from passing through the lens area.
+UV protection contact lenses are made with UV-blocking materials that help limit ultraviolet rays from passing through the lens area.
 They do not cover the full eye surface or eyelids, so they should be paired with UV-blocking sunglasses outdoors.
 Products such as ACUVUE OASYS MAX 1-Day, ACUVUE OASYS 1-Day with Hydraluxe, 1-Day ACUVUE MOIST, and ACUVUE OASYS with Hydraclear Plus are examples wearers compare when looking for contacts with built-in UV features.

 The right UV lens still starts with prescription fit.
 Power, base curve, diameter, lens material, and replacement schedule affect comfort as much as the UV claim on the box.
 A lens with strong UV blocking can still feel wrong if it does not match your eyes.
 Your eye doctor can also explain whether a daily disposable, two-week lens, or monthly lens fits your outdoor habits, dry-eye concerns, and wearing schedule.